nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1170/driver_examples/pxp/blend/example_board_readme.md

 set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
 The supported panels can be found in examples\_boards\<board>\project_segments\display_support\Kconfig.prjseg.
-Or change the macro DEMO_PANEL in mcux_config.h of the project, which number represents which panel can be found in display_support.h
+Or change the macro DEMO_PANEL in mcux_config.h of the project, which number represents which panel can be found in display_support.h and mcux_config.h
 3. Download the program to the target board.
 4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.